james-priest/100-days-of-code-log-r2/README.md

 [![my code editor screenshot](assets/images/sm_my-code-editor2.jpg)](assets/images/full-size/my-code-editor2.png)

-**Thoughts:** So, in the interest of full disclosure, I am writting this one month after going MIA on my [#100DaysOfCode](https://twitter.com/search?q=%23100DaysOfCode&src=tyah) twitter posts.
+**Thoughts:** So, in the interest of full disclosure, I am writing this one month after going MIA on my [#100DaysOfCode](https://twitter.com/search?q=%23100DaysOfCode&src=tyah) twitter posts.
 Its not that I didn't code, it's that I didn't come out of the JavaScript hole for 4 weeks!

 Let me step back and start with what started it all...